DynamoSoftware/DynamoApi/README.md

 Each request needs to be sent with authorization header, which grants user access to Dynamo.

-Header:  Authorization  – Bearer <API KEY>
+Header:  Authorization  – Bearer 'API KEY'

 [](https://github.com/DynamoSoftware/DynamoAPI#save)API Swagger
 ---------------------------------------------------------------